acyeh-lab/NetMHCIIPan/README.md

 >CMV_PEPTIDE_001
 CDLPLVSSRLLPETS
 ```
 Note the first line is the label, and the second line is the peptide / sequence of interest.
-For this example, we have created a list of CMV peptide files in the folder "CMV Peptides".
-The directory of folder containin all peptide files will be used as input for running NetMHCIIPan.
-Let us set for example, all the peptide files in the directory "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" (replace with your directory).

 For this run, download all the ".txt" files in the "CMV Peptides" folder in the repository into your directory.
 Folder is also accessible here "https://github.com/acyeh-lab/NetMHCIIPan/tree/main/CMV%20Peptides".

+The directory of folder containing all peptide files will be used as input for running NetMHCIIPan.
+For this example, all the peptide files from "CMV_Peptide_001.txt" to "CMV_Peptide_136.txt" are uploaded to the directory "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" (replace with your directory).

 # Run shell script
 Included in this directory is a working shell script `NetMHCIIPan_Analysis.sh` that can be used to run netMHCIIpan from the command line, or send it to the slurm queue.
 For example, from the command line where the shell script `NetMHCIIPan_Analysis.sh` is located, run: